-Let’s look at the traffic my competitor’s website gets on daily basis.
+Let’s look at the traffic my competitor’s website gets daily.

 Now, visit Traffic Analytics Tool.

-This tools helps you analyse website traffic of competitors.
+This tool helps you analyze website traffic of competitors.

-You are at the verge of saying ‘akda ka dabda” and let the magic roll.
+You are on the verge of saying ‘akda ka dabda” and let the magic roll.

 Just kidding – enter your competitor’s link and get going 🙂

 Here is the traffic that all three of my main competitor;s get”

 - As the traffic increases, the bounce rate increases.

 - The average visit duration is more or less the same for all 3, which shows the consistency and a trend that users like to spend a lot of time exploring their options.
 Probably, looking for deals, offers, etc. I can use this point to validate my research further.